jazywica/Algorithms/README.md

 # Algorithms
-Projects made during the 'Data Structures and Algorithms' Specialization hosted by University of San Diego and Coursera.
+Projects made during 'Data Structures and Algorithms' Specialization hosted by University of San Diego and Coursera.